Hythe Town F.C.: History

 The original club was established in August 1910.
 They joined the Folkestone & District League, winning the title four times after World War I. In 1936 the club moved up to the Kent County Amateur League, joining Division Two of the Eastern Section.
 They won the division at the first attempt, but were not promoted.
 They won the division again the following season, and this time were promoted to Division One.
 Following World War II the club was placed in the South Division for the 1946–47 and 1947–48 seasons, before league reorganisation in 1948 saw them return to Division One of the Eastern Section.

 Division One was later renamed the Premier Division and Hythe were relegated to Division One.
 However, after winning the Division One title in 1971–72 they went on to win three consecutive Premier Division titles between 1973–74 and 1975–76.
 The club were Premier Division runners-up in 1976–77, after which the club moved up to the Kent League.
 The club were Kent League runners-up in 1978–79, 1982–83 and 1984–85, and after winning the league title in 1988–89, they were promoted to the Southern Division of the Southern League.
 The following year the club reached the semi-finals of the FA Vase, losing 4–3 to Yeading.
 After three seasons in the Southern League, they folded in 1992.

 Supporters subsequently formed a successor club, Hythe United, which joined Division One East of the Kent County League for the 1992–93 season.
 Despite only finishing sixth in their first season, the club was promoted to the Premier Division.
 After finishing ninth in the Premier Division in 1994–95, they rejoined the Kent League.
-In 2001 the name was changed to Hythe Town, and in 2008–09 they finished the season as Kent League runners-up.
+In 2001 the club's name was changed to Hythe Town, and in 2008–09 they finished the season as Kent League runners-up.
 In 2010–11 the club were Kent League champions, earning promotion to Division One South of the Isthmian League.

 The 2010–11 season saw Hythe reach the first round of the FA Cup for the first time, losing 5–1 at Hereford United.
 They won the Kent Senior Cup for the first time the following season, defeating Dartford 1–0 in the final.
-A fourth-place finish in the in 2012–13 secured qualification for the promotion play-offs; the club went on to lose 3–0 to Faversham Town in the semi-finals.
+A fourth-place finish in 2012–13 secured qualification for the promotion play-offs; the club went on to lose 3–0 to Faversham Town in the semi-finals.
 Another fourth-place finish in 2015–16 led to another play-off campaign, in which they were beaten 7–0 by Worthing in the semi-finals.
+The club finished fifth in the renamed South East Division in 2022–23, going on to beat Ramsgate on penalties in the play-off semi-finals before losing 1–0 to Whitehawk in the final.
+The 2024–25 season saw them finish second-from-bottom of the South East Division, resulting in relegation to the Premier Division of the Southern Counties East League.